HaibinLai/CrashSimGen/Readme.md

 This project makes use of the following open-source code:

 - [DriveSceneGen](https://github.com/SS47816/DriveSceneGen.git) by SS47816 (Licensed under Apache License 2.0).
+Website: [DriveSceneGen](https://ss47816.github.io/DriveSceneGen/)

 We have integrated this code into our system, and made modifications to suit our needs to run the generative scenes in Carla.
 See the individual files for the list of changes.